Dr Myrthe Laura Bartels

-Myrthe Bartels studied Classics at Leiden University, the Netherlands, and received her PhD from the same university in 2014.
-Subsequently, she was Postdoctoral Fellow at the Institute for Advanced Studies in the Humanities and Visiting Scholar at the School of History, Classics and Archaeology at the University of Edinburgh (2014-2015), Postdoctoral Researcher at the University of Erfurt (2015-2017) and International Fellow at the New Europe College (IAS) in Bucharest (2017-2018).
+Myrthe Bartels studied Classics and Russian at Leiden University and received her PhD in Classics from Leiden in 2014.
+During her PhD, she spent a research period at Stanford University with scholarships from the Prins Bernhard Cultuurfonds and the Leiden University Fund (2011).
+Subsequently, she was Postdoctoral Fellow at the Institute for Advanced Studies in the Humanities and the School of History, Classics and Archaeology at the University of Edinburgh (2014-2015), Postdoctoral Researcher at the University of Erfurt (2015-2017), and International Fellow at the New Europe College (IAS) in Bucharest (2017-2018).
 She also received two research scholarships from the Fondation Hardt pour l'étude de l'antiquité classique in Vandoeuvres (2014, 2018).

 - Ancient Greek law

 - Ancient Greek philosophy

 - Classical reception

 - Greek literature

 - Bartels, M.L.
 (2017).
 Plato's Pragmatic Project.
 A Reading of Plato's Laws.
 Steiner Verlag.

 - Bartels, M.L.
 (2020).
 Plato’s seasick steersman: on (not) being overwhelmed by fear in Plato’s Laws.
 In Emotions in Plato.
 Renaut, O., & Candiotto, L. Brill.
 147-68.